An Introduction to Nickel and Nickel Alloys

 These nickel alloys provide higher strength and resistance to elevated temperatures.
 They are invaluable in today’s commercial and military power systems.
 Nickel-chromium alloys or alloys containing greater than 15% Cr can be used to provide both oxidation and carburization resistance at temperatures over 760°C. Iron-nickel-chromium alloys of importance include: Nickel 200 and Nickel 201

-Iron-nickel-chromium alloys are also used very prominently in high temperature petrochemical arenas where sulfur containing feedstocks such as naphtha as well as heavy oils, are cracked into component parts for commercial usage.
-Here the alloys have proved resistant to chloride-ion stress-corrosion cracking in addition to polythionic acid cracking.
+Iron-nickel-chromium alloys are also prominent in high-temperature petrochemical arenas where sulfur-containing feedstocks such as naphtha as well as heavy oils, are cracked into component parts for commercial usage.
+Here the alloys have proved resistant to chloride-ion stress-corrosion breaking in addition to polythionic acid cracking.